-- The complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was information displayed in the waiting area to help patients understand the complaints system. - There was a designated responsible person who handled all complaints in the practice. - All complaints and concerns were discussed at the practice meeting. - The practice kept a register for all complaints.
+- The complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was information displayed in the waiting area to help patients understand the complaints system. - There was a designated responsible person who handled all complaints in the practice.

+- All complaints and concerns were discussed at the practice meeting. - The practice kept a register for all complaints.

-We looked at their complaints record over the last 12 months and saw there had been 10 in total; three of which related to an external organisation.
-There were no overall themes.
+We looked at their complaints record over the last 12 months and saw there had been two in total; there were no overall themes.
 We saw that areas for learning had been identified and action taken to improve the quality of care and service delivery as a result.